AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/05_initialization.rst

 Detecting Partial or Redundant Initialization of Arrays and Structures
 **********************************************************************

-The other rules in the section on "Initialization" deal with common errors with initializing aggregates and `designated initializers` in C99 to initialize a structure or array at declaration.
+The other rules in the section on "Initialization" deal with common errors in initializing aggregates and `designated initializers` in C99 to initialize a structure or array at declaration.
 These rules attempt to patch holes created by the lax syntax and rules in C standard.
 For example, here are five valid